Wakoma/Lokal/roles/lokal/README.md

 - `firewall_tcp` and/or `firewall_udp` should contain list of ports to open in firewall
 - `start` (optional, boolean) - whether directly invoke `docker compose up -d` at the end

-The common install tasks will finish with rendering  `templates/compose.yml.j2` into `{{app_root}}/docker-compose.yml` and optionally starting it using docker compose (unless you specify `start:false`)
+The lokal install tasks will finish with rendering  `templates/compose.yml.j2` into `{{app_root}}/docker-compose.yml` and optionally starting it using docker compose (unless you specify `start:false`)

 By default, the app_root is `{{project_root}}/{{app}}` where `project_root` is
 by default at `/opt/lokal`.
-This folder (together with `/opt/lokal-backup`) are created automatically on the first run by the common role.
+This folder (together with `/opt/lokal-backup`) are created automatically on the first run by the lokal role.

 ## Database